konklone/tmcw.github.com/_posts/2012-10-31-gis-with-python-shapely-fiona.md

 [Python](http://www.python.org/) is an open-source programming language.
 It doesn't have anything to do with GIS itself, but has become one of the key languages to use for GIS.
-This is mainly because it's very commonly available, integrates well with the C++ code which forms the basis of a lot of GIS functionality ([GEOS](http://geos.osgeo.org/), [Mapnik](http://mapnik.org/), and [OGR](http://www.gdal.org/ogr/) are written in C++).
+This is mainly because it's very commonly available and integrates well with the C++ code which forms the basis of a lot of GIS functionality ([GEOS](http://geos.osgeo.org/), [Mapnik](http://mapnik.org/), and [OGR](http://www.gdal.org/ogr/) are written in C++).

+Plus, Python is known for being pretty easy to use - [MIT switched to using it](http://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-189-a-gentle-introduction-to-programming-using-python-january-iap-2011/) and it's a language that doesn't bother you too much with its own baggage or complexity.

 ## Shapely